 It is Simon, who cries out something about a "dead man on a hill."

-The boys, who are in some kind of a fury of wild chanting and blood lust, are not in the greatest condition to hear Simon’s explanation.
-In fact, they don’t even recognize Simon – they think he is the beast.
+The boys, who are in some kind of a fury of wild chanting and blood lust, aren't really in a listening kind of mood.
+In fact, they decide that Simon is the beast.

 Pouncing on him, they scream, strike, bite, and tear.
 "There were no words, and no movements but the tearing of teeth and claws."